Annual Procurement Plans

 Calendar of Meetings

-To also note the Tenders Board Weekly Meetings will be held on Tuesdays at 9.30am at the Tenders Board Conference Room, Level 6 CBS Building, unless any changes is conveyed and directed otherwise.
+To also note the Tenders Board Weekly Meetings will be held on Monday at 10.00am at the Tenders Board Conference Room, Level 6 CBS Building, unless any changes is conveyed and directed otherwise.

 Closing and Opening of Tenders

 To ensure there are no delays to the processing of tender submissions, all Ministries and Public Bodies are requested to plan their procurement of goods, works and services ahead to guarantee the following are observed and adhered to: